scopplestone/Recipes/docs/salads/white-radish.md

 1. Step

+    Finely slice the onion.

+1. Step

-    Add radish and parsley, and mix everything and transfer to smaller container.
+    Add radish, onion and parsley, and mix everything and transfer to smaller container.